Jīvaka: Role in Buddhism

 Pāli texts often describe Jīvaka giving treatments to the Buddha for several ailments, such as when the Buddha had a cold, and when he was hurt after an attempt on his life by the rebellious monk Devadatta.
 The latter happened at a park called Maddakucchi, where Devadatta hurled a rock at the Buddha from a cliff.
 Although the rock was stopped by another rock midway, a splinter hit the Buddha's foot and caused him to bleed, but Jīvaka healed the Buddha.
 Jīvaka sometimes forgot to finish certain treatments, however.
 In such cases, the Buddha knew the healer's mind and finished the treatment himself.
 Jīvaka tried to heal the Buddha using only objects that are regarded as reverential, such as parts of the lotus flower instead of herbs from trees.
 Tibetan texts stated that Jīvaka very often checked up on the Buddha, up to three times a day.
 Jīvaka not only cared for the Buddha, but also expressed concern for the monastic community, at one point suggesting the Buddha that he had the monks exercise more often.

 Apart from his role as a healer, Jīvaka also developed an interest in the Buddha's teachings.
 One Pāli text is named after Jīvaka: the Jīvaka Sutta.
 In this discourse, Jīvaka inquired about how to be a good lay devotee.
 He also specifically asked why the Buddha ate meat.
 The Buddha responded that a monk is only allowed to eat meat if the animal is not killed especially for him—apart from that, meat is allowed.
 He continued by saying that a monk cannot be choosy about the food he is consuming, but should receive and eat food dispassionately, just to sustain his health.
 The discourse inspired Jīvaka, who decided to dedicate himself as a Buddhist lay person.
 The Tibetan tradition has another version of Jīvaka's conversion: Jīvaka's pride that he thought he was the best physician in the world obstructed him from accepting the Buddha.
-The Buddha sent Jīvaka to legendary places to find ingredients, and finally Jīvaka discovered there is still a lot he dd not know yet about medicine, and it turned out that the Buddha knew a lot more.
+The Buddha sent Jīvaka to legendary places to find ingredients, and finally Jīvaka discovered there is still a lot he did not know yet about medicine, and it turned out that the Buddha knew a lot more.
 When Jīvaka accepted the Buddha as "the supreme of physicians", he was more receptive to the Buddha's teachings and the Buddha started teaching him.
 Jīvaka took upon himself the five moral precepts.